 Conservatory roof blinds can reduce glare and improve comfort, but this is where their benefits end.
-They’re often more expensive than what they are worth and there are seven good reasons that people prefer a conservatory roof replacement that which we’ll go into below.
+They’re often more expensive than they are worth, and there are several good reasons why people prefer a light conservatory roof replacement, which we’ll go into below.

-Conservatory roof blinds need opening and closing and tweaking and adjusting all day, every day, so they are effective.
-Not so much of an issue if you have a remote control, but the manual blinds are frustrating to live with.
-You’ll find yourself getting up a few times a day to adjust them so you can read in peace, and it’s rare for them to ever be perfect.
+Conservatory roof blinds need opening, closing, tweaking, and adjusting, so they are effective.
+Not so much of an issue if you have a remote control, but the manual blinds are frustrating to use.
+You’ll get up a few times daily to adjust them so you can read in peace, and it’s rare for them to ever be perfect.

 They reduce it, but they don’t eliminate it.
-If you want to eliminate the glare a polycarbonate or glazed conservatory creates with blinds, you have to install blackout blinds.
-These work but they are the ugliest types of blind available.
+You need blackout blinds to eliminate the glare a polycarbonate or glazed conservatory creates.
+These work, but they are the ugliest types of blinds available.
 They stick out like a sore thumb and are dark and dreary.

 Installing conservatory roof blinds to prevent heat loss is a fool’s errand.
-The blinds have no insulating properties whatsoever so provide no barrier to prevent heat from escaping up and through the roof.
+The blinds have no insulation, so they provide no barrier to prevent heat from escaping up and through the roof.
 To make a warm roof conservatory, you need to upgrade the polycarbonate or glazed roof with a solid one.

 Dust collects on blinds, and that dust gets thrown airborne whenever you use them.
-Not only is this annoying, it means you have to clean the blinds every few weeks which isn’t ideal.
+Not only is this annoying, but it also means you have to clean the blinds every few weeks, which isn’t ideal.
 You’ll need a stepladder to do a proper job – or a telescopic duster (one of those on a pole) to do a bad one and brush the dust off.

-- They’re a temporary solution to your gripes
+They are a temporary solution to your problems

 These are the two most commonly cited issues homeowners have with their conservatory: